rmoskwa/crawl4ai-local-model-embedding/README.md

 - **Knowledge Graph** for AI hallucination detection and repository code analysis

 See the [Configuration section](#configuration) below for details on how to enable and configure these strategies.

-## Vision

-The Crawl4AI RAG MCP server is just the beginning.
-Here's where we're headed:

-1. **Integration with Archon**: Building this system directly into [Archon](https://github.com/coleam00/Archon) to create a comprehensive knowledge engine for AI coding assistants to build better AI agents.

-2. **Multiple Embedding Models**: ✅ **COMPLETED** - Now uses local BAAI-bge-large-en-v1.5 model instead of OpenAI, providing complete control and privacy.
-Future plans include support for additional local models and Ollama integration.

-3. **Advanced RAG Strategies**: Implementing sophisticated retrieval techniques like contextual retrieval, late chunking, and others to move beyond basic "naive lookups" and significantly enhance the power and precision of the RAG system, especially as it integrates with Archon.

-4. **Enhanced Chunking Strategy**: Implementing a Context 7-inspired chunking approach that focuses on examples and creates distinct, semantically meaningful sections for each chunk, improving retrieval precision.

-5. **Performance Optimization**: Increasing crawling and indexing speed to make it more realistic to "quickly" index new documentation to then leverage it within the same prompt in an AI coding assistant.

 ## Features